-Only racers currently registered with SSNZ will be processed for seeding.
+Only racers currently registered with SSNZ and with active SSNZ National Points license will be processed for seeding and be allowed to start in a National Points race.

 6. New Zealand Competition Rules

 6.1 Junior Interfield and School Events